 The North Bangkok CCGP Block 1 was built at an estimated cost of THB17.3bn ($590m) at 2010 prices.

 The Environmental Impact Assessment (EIA) approved for the Block 1 project also covered future capacity to the plant.

 Plant details and contractors for North Bangkok CCGP Block 2

 An international tender for the North Bangkok CCGP Block 2 EPC contract opened in February 2012.
 The contract was awarded one year later to the Alstom-Sumitomo consortium with an estimated cost implication of THB14.6bn ($500m).

-With its €225m ($292m) share in the contract, Alstom supplied the gas and steam turbines, turbo-generators, HRSGs and the distribution control system (DCS) for the plant.
+With its €225m ($292m) share in the contract, Alstom supplied the gas and steam turbines, turbo-generators, HRSGs and distribution control system (DCS) for the plant.

 Sumitomo carried out the overall civil and installation works of the project.
 It also provided major facilities for the plant, including the water treatment facility and the substation system.

 Plant layout of the North Bangkok CCGP Block 2